Destruction Derby: Reception

-Critical

 Writing for GamePro, Captain Squideo called Destruction Derby "the most raucous racing experience of the fall".
 He believed that its "graphics are almost all you could want for a game" of this type, but wrote that "nothing here stands out as graphically spectacular".
 He complained that the game does not let players customise cars, and he disliked its lack of split-screen multiplayer.
 He summarised, "Limited options keep Destruction Derby out of the winner's circuit, but this rowdy stock-car racer still generates a stadium full of thrashin' fun."
 Victor Lucas of The Electric Playground stated that "the beauty of the game" is the strategy involved in making "calculated strikes" against enemy vehicles, and he wrote, "If you go all out and try to make big noise on the track, more than likely you'll be limping to the scrap yard in seconds."
 He believed that the game's Stock Car racing mode "is no match for the white knuckle inertia of either Wipeout or Ridge Racer", and that the demolition derbies in The Bowl were "most fun to be had" in the game.
 He praised the game's graphics and physics, and concluded, "Destruction Derby is a winner in every capacity."
 A reviewer for Next Generation was extremely pleased with the concept of smashing into other cars, saying it taps into a near-universal fantasy.
 He remarked the single-player mode is indefinably "lacking" but the multiplayer offers unqualified enjoyment.
 The IGN reviewer commented that the controls are "way, way too loose".